 .
 Furthermore, the etiologies of fevers can have serious consequences on the patient's general

-condition and quality of life and can be life-threatening and functionally compromising, thus requiring appropriate and early treatment [10].
+condition and quality of life, and can be life-threatening and functionally compromising, thus requiring appropriate and early treatment [10].

 A study on the etiologies of fevers in an infectious disease department will therefore contribute to the availability of data to guide decisions.
-It is with this in mind that we are conducting this study in the infectious disease department of the CHU-YO in Ouagadougou from January1, 2019, to December 31, 2023.
+It is with this in mind that we are conducting this study in the infectious disease department of the CHU-YO in Ouagadougou from January 1, 2019, to December 31, 2023.